Techgawd/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashes passwords to keep them safe.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt is used primarily to make it harder for an attacker to reverse hashes into passwords after having stolen the hashes.

 - [ ] What are the three parts of the JSON Web Token?

+Header.
+Payload.
+Signature.

 ## Minimum Viable Product